How To Get Fit Even When You Hate Exercise

 There is so much controversy about the right diet for optimum health and fitness and it seems like the rules are constantly changing.
 So I’ve broken each diet down for you to make it easy:

-I happen to know really healthy and fit people who follow ALL of these diets, based on what works best for them.
-The truth is that they are all variants of the “eat more vegetables” diet, which in my opinion, is the only diet that has ever been proven to really work.
+I happen to know really healthy and fit people who follow all of these diets, based on what works best for them.
+The truth is that they are all variants of the “eat more vegetables” diet, which in my opinion, is the underlying factor that makes it all work.

 7. Once you start to feel good doing minimal exercise, expand on that.

 It turns out that some of these fitness experts actually know what they’re talking about.
 Who knew?
-If you want a great place to start I recommend Krista Stryker’s app “12-Minute Athlete” for doing high-intensity impact training (HIIT).
+If you want a great place to start I recommend trying some of these high-intensity impact training (HIIT) workouts.